 The Igniting Sparks Award was founded to celebrate and encourage secondary school teachers who have particularly inspired women students to pursue university educations and careers, in engineering.

-- If it was a teacher, please tell us about them.
-Write a one page statement, explaining how they inspired you and why you think they deserve the Igniting Sparks Award.
+- Write a one page statement, explaining why you think they deserve the Igniting Sparks Award.

 - The winning teacher will receive a framed certificate presented on Commemoration Day.
 Travel and overnight accommodation expenses for the winner, and one other, to attend the Department prizegiving.